Indian Navy: Permanent commission

-To be eligible for NDA/NA, the candidates must have taken Physics and Mathematics at their 10+2 level.
+To be eligible for the National Defence Academy and Naval Academy Examination, the candidates must have taken Physics and Mathematics at their 10+2 level.
 Additionally, the candidates are required to be physically fit and sound, along with no medical ailments.
 Through the NDA/NA examination, candidates, the navy offers two streams to candidates — NDA Navy and INA (4-year) program.